esther3587/Zestimate/README.md

 ### Algorithm

+First remove outliers.
-Gradient boosting with some features dropped.
+Gradient boosting with some unrelated features dropped.
+Use L1 and L2 regularization and subsample method to reduce overfitting.

 ### Result

-0.065 mean absolute error, top 80% LB
+0.06465 mean absolute error, top 49% LB